Finding a job is never easy, but for some people, the older they get the harder it becomes.

 Imagine being an employer and finding someone with the energy, flexibility and modern knowledge of youth, but with the vast experience of an older worker.
 There’s nothing stopping you from becoming that person.
 It’s a lot easier for us to develop the attitude of youth than it is for them to earn our experience.

 If anyone thinks you’re “behind the times” or “out of touch,” prove them wrong.
 If octogenarian media mogul @RupertMurdoch can learn to use Twitter, so can you.

 Behind on industry-specific skills and software?
 Brush up with some courses or teach yourself.
-AARP WorkSearch, one of the resources we mentioned in “4 Places for Free Job Training,” has an education and training section to help you decide what’s right for you and where you can get it.
+AARP has lots of resources that can help.
 And don’t forget to use the resources your tax dollars are paying for at your state’s career center.
 That’s where we found Vernon Bailey.